Degree conditions forcing directed cycles: Notation and Preliminaries

 \subsection{Additive number theory}

-In order to concatenate different closed walks together, we use Kneser's theorem, a generalization of the classical Cauchy-Davenport theorem. \begin{theorem}[Kneser's theorem~\cite{Kne56}, see also \cite{GerR09}] If $A$ and $B$ are nonempty subsets of an additive group $\Z_k$, then where $\Stab(A+B) = \{x \in \Z_k : x+A+B=A+B\}$. \end{theorem}
+In order to concatenate different closed walks together, we use Kneser's theorem, a generalization of the classical Cauchy--Davenport theorem. \begin{theorem}[Kneser's theorem~\cite{Kne56}, see also \cite{GerR09}] If $A$ and $B$ are nonempty subsets of an additive group $\Z_k$, then where $\Stab(A+B) = \{x \in \Z_k : x+A+B=A+B\}$. \end{theorem}

 The main usage of Kneser's theorem is the following lemma.